Avdullah Hoti

-Avdullah Hoti (born 4 February 1976) is a Kosovan politician, who served as the Prime Minister of Kosovo from 3 June 2020 until 22 March 2021.
+Avdullah Hoti (born 4 February 1976) is a Kosovan politician who served as Prime Minister of Kosovo from 2020 to 2021.
 He previously served as the minister of Finance of Kosovo between 2014 and 2017 in the PDK/LDK coalition government.

 In September 2020, Hoti signed the agreement on normalisation of economic relations with Serbia and accession to the Mini Schengen Zone, as well as on mutual recognition between Kosovo and Israel and the establishment of diplomatic relations.
 He has an active role in the European Union-mediated negotiations between the governments of Serbia and Kosovo.

 Political career

 He joined the political party LDK in 2006.
 He was elected as vice president of Pristina (Kosovo's capital) in the 2008 communal elections.
 He served until the next communal elections in 2013, when his party lost the city.
 In the next year, he was a candidate in the parliamentary elections as Minister of Finance and he was elected.
 He served in that position until 2017 when the government was voted out by a no-confidence motion.
 Then, he was the coalition's candidate for Prime Minister of Kosovo in the Kosovan parliamentary election of 2017.
 He became the head of the LDK parliamentary group from 2017 until 2020, when he took office as First Deputy Prime Minister.
 He was nominated by the LDK to be his party's nominee for PM after the Kurti government failed a confidence vote, but his eligibility to be PM was questioned by Albin Kurti and his party on the grounds that one cannot form a government without first having the party that won the election enter government, and they demanded new elections.
 However, on 28 May 2020, the Constitution Court of Kosovo gave the right to the second party and Avdullah Hoti to form a government without elections.
 After the party that won the elections failed again to form a new government, the Court argued that Avdullah Hoti was eligible to proceed to be voted on by the Parliament as the new PM of the Republic of Kosovo.
 On 3 June 2020, Hoti was elected Prime Minister with 61 votes in favor, 24 against and one abstention.